 For an album that achieved such explosive success, the illustrative documentary is surprisingly calm.
 As promised, the focus remains on the music.
 Sheeran is always writing and ticking along, a pleasant smile on his face as long as he has a guitar in hand.
 The film flows with the ease with which Sheeran writes.
 “I’m not worried about the album anymore”, he tells his cousin.
 As he riffs around ‘Galway Girl’, which went on to reach over 100 million streams, it’s easy to see why.

-Originally published on the Independent
+Read the full review on the Independent